hagsteel/swampdragon-auth/README.md

 ## Important note about deployment

-If you are running your SwampDragon instances on a subdomain, set
+If you are running your SwampDragon instances on a subdomain, you need to set

     SESSION_COOKIE_DOMAIN = .yourdomain.tld